seth-1/seth-1.github.io/exercises.md

 ```
 * Create a directory for you project and set it as Rstudio working directory
-* Insert the file sm_annotation.tsv into your directory and load it into R
+* Insert the file smurfData.tsv into your directory and load it into R
+  * NB: The file is only space separated so you don't need the argument ```sep='/t' ``` anymore.
+Just delete it.
 * Inspect your data.
 What are column names?
 What are the variables?
 * How many organisms are in your dataset?
 * How many proteins are in your dataset?